A Borrowed Life: Awards and reception

 The film won the Grand Prize (Prize of the City of Torino for Best Film - International Feature Film Competition) at the Torino Film Festival in Italy, a FIPRESCI/NETPAC Award at the 1995 Singapore International Film Festival and the Silver Alexander Award as well as the FIPRESCI Prize (International Federation of Film Critics Award) at the 1994 Thessaloniki Film Festival in Greece.
 It also received the Golden Horse Audience Choice Award.

-Martin Scorsese considered A Borrowed Life the third best movie of the decade.
+Martin Scorsese considered A Borrowed Life the third best movie of the 1990s.